Readers Question: What is the difference between monetary and fiscal policy?

-- Monetarists argue expansionary fiscal policy (larger budget deficit) is likely to cause crowding out – higher government spending reduces private sector spending, and higher government borrowing pushes up interest rates.
+- Monetarists argue expansionary fiscal policy (larger budget deficit) is likely to cause crowding out – higher government spending reduces private sector expenditure, and higher government borrowing pushes up interest rates.
 (However, this analysis is disputed)

-- Expansionary fiscal policy (e.g. more government spending) may lead to special interest groups pushing for spending which isn’t really helpful and then proves difficult to reduce when recession is over.
+- Expansionary fiscal policy (e.g. more government spending) may lead to special interest groups pushing for spending which isn’t really helpful and then proves difficult to reduce when the recession is over.

 - Monetary policy is quicker to implement.
 Interest rates can be set every month.
 A decision to increase government spending may take time to decide where to spend the money.

 However, the recent recession shows that monetary policy too can have many limitations.

 - Targeting inflation is too narrow.
 During the period 2000-2007, inflation was low but central banks ignored an unsustainable boom in the housing market and bank lending.